NM-Games/super-splash-bros-2/README.md

 Please remain calm!
 - Players start with three lives, so you will respawn twice.
 - Players respawn at the same location where they were at game start.
 If the water level has started to rise, players will spawn somewhere at the top platform.
 - When respawning, players have 5 seconds of spawn protection.
-During this period, they cannot take damage or lose lives.
+During this period, they cannot get knocked, take damage and lose lives.

 ## Fish
 The fish is the new item box in Super Splash Bros 2.
 However, fish only give you your power-up.
-- Players have to collide for about 0.9 seconds with a fish in order to get their power-up available.
+- Players have to collide for about 0,9 seconds with a fish in order to get their power-up available.
 - Fish spawn every 15 to 36 seconds, depending on how many players were in the lobby at game start.
 - A fish spawn begins with the fish teleporting between the left and right sides of the water, and shortly after it will jump into the air.
 - Fish remain in the air for 8 seconds.
 If the fish has not been fully claimed yet, it will fall down into the water again.